-Dylan and his attorney decide that another $100,000 in damages is appropriate to compensate for Dylan’s pain and suffering in connection with the accident, and they make an initial demand of $125,000 to settle the claim with the trucker.
-He does not make a claim against the other driver.
+Dylan and his attorney decide that another $100,000 in damages is appropriate to compensate for Dylan's pain and suffering in connection with the accident, and they make an initial demand of $125,000 to settle the claim with the truck.
 After negotiating with the insurance adjuster, Dylan accepts $95,000 as a final settlement.

 As mentioned above, you want to settle your claim or file a lawsuit (or at least turn the case over to a lawyer) well before the statute of limitations time period runs out.
 But you also don't want to settle it too early—meaning before you are either fully recovered or are as good as you are going to get.
 This is known as reaching "maximum medical improvement" or MMI.
 In Dylan's case, he was at MMI, and so he was ready to settle.
 Learn more about settling a car accident case.